Globoplox/blah/wiki/stacklang/specification.md

 - `var extern some_buffer: [0x10]`

 > [!NOTE]
-> Globals are initialized to zero.
+> Globals are implicitely initialized to zero.

 ## Defining Structures